 Have you ever seen a skinny 70 kg powerlifter out lifting 120kg bodybuilder ?
 How the heck those gymnasts hold an iron cross with completely locked elbows without dislocating them ?
 As you probably guessed from the title of this article, it’s a strong connective tissue that makes these athlete’s strength stand out from the crowd.
-I hate to break a bad news to some of you but training just for the muscle size won’t only make you super strong, but also might lead to an injury and loss of true mobility in your joints.
+I hate to break a bad news to some of you but training just for the muscle size won’t really make you super strong.
+Pumping muscles without any other form of activity will also lead to an injury and loss of true mobility in your joints.

 Importance of Connective Tissue For Strength Gains & Injury Prevention